nathan-sain/foundry-world-tools/README.md

 fwt --help and fwt CMD --help will give brief usage information for the CLI and supported commands.

-Install using pip `python3 -m pip git+https://github.com/nathan-sain/foundry-world-tools.git`
+Install using pip `python3 -m pip install git+https://github.com/nathan-sain/foundry-world-tools.git`

 ## Currently the CLI supports the following commands